6 Mins read

 But with more people traveling, the chances of encountering travel-related issues also increase.
 In fact, global insurance data shows that up to 30% of travelers file an insurance claim, with the most common reasons being:

-Trip cancellations or disruptions - Unexpected events like severe weather, airline strikes, or personal emergencies can force you to cancel or cut short your trip.
+• Trip cancellations or disruptions - Unexpected events like illness, death of a family member, etc., can force you to cancel or cut short your trip.
 Travel insurance can help you recover non-refundable expenses.

 Many Filipinos still see travel insurance as optional, but as more people explore international destinations, having coverage is becoming a necessity rather than a luxury.
 Some countries even require proof of travel insurance before entry.